Independent Study Project in Arabic Studies (using Language sources)

 - Full Year

-The objective of the course is to provide the students with advanced training in academic research and writing, using language sources.
+The objective of the module is to provide the students with advanced training in academic research and writing, using language sources.
 This final year unit is the culmination of the research and writing training provided throughout the BA in Arabic Studies.

 10 hours supervision throughout the academic year.

 The topic of this ISP is left to the student to propose.
 Once it has been approved by the convenor it is then up to the student to develop it with particular reference to the written and oral sources consulted during the year abroad and recorded as such in the Arabic essay.

 Method of assessment